americusmaximus/ImageBox/README.md

 Below is the output of running a help command
 >ImageBox.CLI.exe h

+##### angle
+[Rotate] A floating-point angle for the image rotation.
+Default value is <0> (zero).

 ##### format
-An output image(s) format for "Split" mode.
+[Split] An output image(s) format.
 Possible values are BMP, EMF, EXIF, GIF, ICON, JPEG, PNG, TIFF, and WMF.
 Default value is BMP.

 ##### horizontal
-An integer positive number of horizontal units for image splitting in the "Split" mode.
+[Split] A positive integer number of horizontal units for image splitting.
 The value is required for the "Split" mode.

 ##### image
 A path to the input image file.
 Image is a required parameter.
 Supported image formats are BMP, EMF, EXIF, GIF, ICON, JPEG, PNG, TIFF, and WMF.

 ##### matrix
-A matrix type for the "Color" mode.
-Matrix is a required parameter for the "Color" mode.
-Possible values are:
+[Color] A matrix type the image coloring.
+Possible values:

 - Achromatomaly
 - Achromatopsia